hfr1tz3/hopf_bundle/README.md

 We hope to revectorize our data using BERT, a pretrained natural language processor.
 This should overall improve our model significantly.

 2. Data cleaning is a difficult problem to solve with this data set.
-We tested cleaning based on distance, but we also want to looki into cleaning our data through other features as well.
+We tested cleaning based on distance, but we also want to look into cleaning our data through other features as well.
 We believe that erroneous data possibly occurs in the 'categories' and 'address' features.

 3. Our model had a precision of 0.8988.
 We want to look into false positives and false negatives in our model so that we can fine tune our models matching capabilities.
 We are also hoping that BERT will help improve our precision.

 # Slides
-Additional information may be easily found within our project slides:
+Additional information may be found within our project slides which can be found above.